-The Office of Communications updated the Law School's style guide during Spring 2014.
+Please note: The Office of Communications made important updates to NYU School of Law's style guide during Spring 2014.

 Download the complete NYU School of Law Style Guide.
 (PDF)